LAS-NCSU/bridash/available_data.md

 The following data has been processed and geocoded.
 This data is currently in use in visualizations and modelling.

+Preprocessing work was done to harmonize dataset to follow consistant geocoding schemes.

 ## BRI Financial Expenditures
 __Data Files:__ [AidData_v2.0.csv](data_final/AidData_v2.0.csv), [AidData_v1.0.xlsx](data_final/AidData_v1.0.xlsx)